yanxifang/Gov-1347/_posts/2020-11-23-Model-Reflection.md

 More generally, when considering all 25 states for which my model predicted a percentage of the popular vote, my root mean squared error (RMSE) was `1.749774`.
 The state-level differences in vote share (i.e. `Predicted` minus `Actual`) are visualized below:

 ![Final Prediction Accuracy](https://yanxifang.github.io/Gov-1347/images/final_prediction_accuracy.png)

+As the visualization shows in green, all of the 25 states (plus DC) that my model designated as "safe states" remained as such types of states, meaning that they now have consistently voted for the same party for a total of 8 elections, from 1992 to 2020.

 ## Hypotheses
 **My hypotheses for the model's errors can be sorted into two distinct categories**: hypotheses about the model components that I used, and hypotheses about potential components that I omitted from the model.